Vyral/Gene_Agustin_Blog/_posts/2018-08-03-how-long-do-you-have-to-wait-to-get-the-keys-to-your-new-home.md

 {% include youtube.html %}

-If you’re in the process of buying a new home, you can’t access that home until after escrow closes and the keys are handed over to you.
+<p style="text-align: center;"><em>If you’re in the process of buying a new home, you can’t access that home until after escrow closes and the keys are handed over to you.</em></p>

 As a homebuyer, how soon can you access your new property once you’re under contract?